Localization in Khovanov homology: External actions and realization

 \section{External actions and realization}

-Our goal in the following will be to show that, for a Burnside functor $\ff$ with an external action $\psi$, a suitable realization of $\ff$ admits a $G$-action, and the fixed-point set can be explicitly described as a realization of yet another Burnside functor.
+Our goal in this section will be to show that, for a Burnside functor $\ff$ with an external action $\psi$, a suitable realization of $\ff$ admits a $G$-action, and the fixed-point set can be explicitly described as a realization of yet another Burnside functor.
 In Section \ref{sec:ho-co-external} we deal with some generalities on homotopy coherent diagrams, then specialize to homotopy coherent diagrams from Burnside functors in Section \ref{sec:realizing-external}.
-Throughout this section we assume that $K$ is an abelian group.
+Throughout this section we assume that $K$ is a finite abelian group.